anandshivam44/DevOpsAutomation/LinuxCommands.md

 #### cron cronjob crontab
 Cron is a system to schedule and automate a task.
 Say you want to run a program every 5 minutes you can do it using cron.

 Cronjob is the actual task defined in the system.
-While cron can be thought of as a concept/program, cronjob is the actual entry in the system that will do the work.
+While cron can be considered a concept/program, cronjob is the actual entry in the system that will do the work.

 Crontab is a table that is defined in a file.
-This file contains list of all jobs.
+This file contains a list of all jobs.
 ```bash
 crontab -e # edit file to add cron jobs
 crontab -l # list all automated jobs